A2-ai/reportifyr/README.md

 ## Steps at the analysis level

-To take advantage of more advanced features of the `reportifyr` package (such as automatic abbreviation creation and footnote placing) you need to capture some metadata during the analysis.
+To use the full features of `reportifyr` -such as automatic abbreviation and footnote placing- metadata must first be captured during the analysis step.

-The `reportifyr` package contains some helpful functions for easily capturing metadata.
-These functions should be used in actual analysis scripts.
-The metadata .json files are saved along side the object files (figures or tables) and will be referenced when building reports.
+The `reportifyr` package simplifies this process by providing functions that seamlessly capture metadata (in `.json` format) alongside saved object files (figures or tables) when used during analysis.
+Then, during the report generation step, `reportifyr` utilizes these metadata files to semi-automate reports.

 ``` r
 # Path to the analysis figures